Return to Main_Page

 Did Event A really cause Event B to happen?: the question posed by every liability lawyer.

 A story of coincidence: The head lifeguard at the beach became friends with the store manager across the main street.
-The lifeguard noticed that when sales of soda pops (carbonated soft drinks) were at their highest that rescues were also at their highest.
+The lifeguard noticed that when sales of soda pop (carbonated soft drinks) were at their highest that rescues were also at their highest.
 The lifeguard made a line graph of both soda pop sales and the number of rescues.
 The two line graphs were almost parallel.
 Both went up at the same time, and both dropped at the same time.
 Should one conclude that buying or drinking soda pop causes people to be less safe (placing themselves in danger) so that they need to be rescued??

-A third factor might exists that caused both Event A and Event B.
+A third factor might exist that caused both Event A and Event B.

 Third Factor: Heat (like summer weather) and/or free time (like holidays and vacations) are factors that could cause both events: drinking soda pop and going to the beach.

 People might find this story absurd, but at one time people thought ice cream caused polio because high consumption of ice cream during the summer correlated with high incidents of polio during the summer.
 Hence, people thought ice cream caused polio.

-Returning to topic of coincidental: Sometimes, people reverse cause and effect.
-Perhaps going to the beach makes drinking soda pop dangerous...after all, look at the number of rescues.
+Returning to the topic of coincidental: Sometimes, people reverse cause and effect.
+Perhaps going to the beach makes drinking soda pop dangerously...after all, look at the number of rescues.
 People draw all kinds of erroneous conclusions.

 Opinions and stereotypes are based on what we think we experience (inductive reasoning).
 Those experiences can be coincidental or have unknown facts.
 For example, if I go to a particular town that only has red flowers.
 I might think that only red flowers can grow there.
 I would not know that the town decided to only grow red flowers and passed an ordinance to uproot any non-red flowers.